yasirkula/UnityDynamicPanels/Plugins/DynamicPanels/README.txt

 When you are done, click the Play button to see the magic happen!

-There are a couple of settings in Dynamic Panels Canvas that you may want to play with:
+There are a couple of settings in Dynamic Panels Canvas that you may want to tweak:

 - Leave Free Space: when enabled, there will always be some free space in the canvas that docked panels can't fill.
 Otherwise, docked panels will fill the whole canvas
 - Minimum Free Space: if Leave Free Space is enabled, this value will determine the minimum free space
+- Prevent Detaching Last Docked Panel: when enabled, trying to detach the last docked panel from the canvas will automatically fail
-- Panel Resizable Area Length: the length of the invisible area at each side of a panel that allows users to resize a panel
+- Panel Resizable Area Length: size of the invisible resize zones at each side of the panels that allow users to resize the panels
-- Canvas Anchor Zone Length: the length of the dockable area of the Dynamic Panels Canvas.
-When a tab is dragged and dropped onto that area, it will be docked to the edge of the Dynamic Panels Canvas
+- Canvas Anchor Zone Length: size of the Dynamic Panels Canvas' drop zones.
+When a tab is dragged and dropped onto that area, it will be docked to that edge of the Dynamic Panels Canvas
-- Panel Anchor Zone Length: the length of the dockable area inside a panel.
-When a tab is dragged and dropped onto that area, it will be docked to the panel.
+- Panel Anchor Zone Length: size of the panels' drop zones.
+When a tab is dragged and dropped onto that area, it will be docked to that panel.
 This area is enabled only for docked panels (you can't dock panels to free panels)
 - Initial Size: (docked panels only) determines the initial size of a docked panel.
 This is achieved by programmatically resizing the panel after it is created, so this operation may affect the adjacent panels' sizes, as well.
 This value won't have any effect if left as (0,0)

-NOTE: if you change the Resources/DynamicPanel.prefab, also make sure that the Panel's Header Height property is equal to the distance between the top of the panel and the bottom of the PanelHeader child object (which holds the tabs runtime).
+NOTE: if you change the Resources/DynamicPanel.prefab, also make sure that the Panel's Header Height property is equal to the distance between the top of the panel and the bottom of the PanelHeader child object (which holds the tabs at runtime).

 2.1.
 PanelCursorHandler Component